 At a Glance

-- Company: Join an award-winning agency known for working with luxury brands.
+- Company: Join an award-winning creative agency focused on luxury clients and collaboration.

-This award-winning creative agency has an exciting opportunity for a Studio Manager to join their growing team working with luxury clients!
+This award-winning creative agency has an exciting opportunity for a Production/Studio Manager to join their growing team working with luxury clients!

-To apply for this role, we are looking for someone who is well connected with their own "little black book" of freelance contacts, who can lead a team, be firm when needed, plan work, and understand the creative process.
+To apply for this role we are looking for someone who is well connected with their own "little black book" of freelance contacts, who can lead a team, be firm when needed, plan work, and understands the creative process.

 Contact Detail: